 - The “military/veteran family” scenario that follows a soldier and family from deployment through reintegration is integrated within the BS curriculum.

-- The VA summer student internship program enables students to gain valuable hands on clinical experiences resulting in increased opportunity for new graduate employment.
-Students consistently rate VA experiences as highly rewarding and gaining an understanding of the meaning of service to country and value of caring for “America’s heroes”.
+- Students consistently rate VA experiences as highly rewarding and gaining an understanding of the meaning of service to country and value of caring for “America’s heroes”.

-- The graduate programs have funded clinical experiences in American Samoa and Guam.
+- The graduate programs have VA Rural Health Initiative funding for clinical experiences in American Samoa and Guam.